elibroftw/blog.elijahlopez.ca/content/posts/docker-guide.md

 Before learning Docker, it is best to figure out why we want to use Docker.
 We don't want to force it down our throat unless it enables us to do more.

-Put simply, Docker enables precise reproducibility.
+Put simply, Docker enables creating specified environments, and reusing them.
 Projects can be compiled or run with one or two commands.

 - Without Docker, a guide would need to be followed manually to setup a dev environment
 - With docker, developers can build/download an environment with the compiled project with one command and run the project with another command